2017 will see the first use of digital identity schemes by the Member States within the European Union.

 - remote digital signatures.

-We must therefore wait a little longer to appreciate the true potential of these new services, but this one seems to be going in exactly the right direction.
+Therefore, we must wait a little longer to appreciate these new services' true potential, but this one seems to go exactly the right direction.

 2017 is a pivotal year for eIDAS